bahmoudd/arch-install-guide/README.md

 - For legacy Radeon GPUs like HD 7xxx Series & below, type `xf86-video-ati`.
 - For dedicated Intel Graphics, type `xf86-video-intel`.

-### Enable Multilib Repo (optional but absolutely recommended) <a name="multilib"></a>
+### Enable Multilib Repo

+> [!NOTE]
-Multilib allows you to download and run 32-bit software if you're on a 64-bit machine.
-Of course, if you're running this on a 32-bit machine, you can go ahead and skip this step.
+> This is optional but highly recommended.
+This is done so you can download 32-bit software on a 64-bit machine.\
+> Of course, if you're on a 32-bit machine, you can skip this section.

 Edit `/etc/pacman.conf` & uncomment the below two lines.
 ```